genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/04_customisation-app-specific.md

     .register(alphaButton())
 ```

-Element can then be used in HTML using the `custom` prefix:
+The element can then be used in HTML using the `custom` prefix:

 ```html
 <custom-button>Button</custom-button>
 ```

-### Default Shadow DOM Mode
+### Default shadow DOM mode

 You can override the default [shadow root mode](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot/mode) (typically `open`, as that is both recommended and the default).
 You can choose to close all shadow roots by default using `withShadowRootMode()`: